Maximum Matching in Semi-Streaming with Few Passes: Introduction

 \section{Introduction}

 {\bf Streaming.} Classical algorithms assume random access to the input.
-This is a reasonable assumption until one is faced with massive data sets as in bioinformatics for genome decoding, Web databases for the search of documents, or network monitoring.
+This is a reasonable assumption until one is faced with massive data sets as for instance in bioinformatics for genome decoding, Web databases for the search of documents, or network monitoring.
 The input may then be too large to fit into the computer's memory.
-A typical situation is a continuous flow of traffic logs sent to a router.
-Streaming algorithms sequentially scan the input piece by piece in one pass, while using sublinear memory space.
+Another typical situation is a continuous flow of traffic logs sent to a router.
+Streaming algorithms sequentially scan the input piece by piece while using sublinear memory space.
 The analysis of Internet traffic \cite{ams99} was one of the first applications of such algorithms.
-A similar but slightly different situation arises when the input is recorded on an external storage device where only sequential access is possible, such as optical disks, or even hard drives.
+A similar but slightly different situation arises when the input is recorded on an external storage device like optical disks or hard drives where random access is too costly and hence only sequential access is possible.
 Then a small number of passes, ideally constant, can be performed.

 By sublinear memory one ideally means memory that is polylogarithmic in the size of the input.
-Nonetheless, polylogarithmic memory is often too restrictive for graph problems: as shown in \cite{fkmsz052}, deciding basic graph properties such as bipartiteness or connectivity already requires $\Omega(n)$ space.
-Muthukrishnan~\cite{mut05} initially mentioned massive graphs as typical examples where one assumes a {\em semi-external } model, that is, not the entire graph but the vertex set can be stored in memory.
-In that model, an $n$-vertex graph is given by a stream of edges arriving in arbitrary order.
-A {\em semi-streaming} algorithm has memory space $\Order(n \polylog n)$, and the graph vertices are usually known before processing the stream of edges.
+However, polylogarithmic memory is too restrictive for many graph problems: as shown in \cite{fkmsz052}, deciding basic graph properties such as bipartiteness or connectivity of an $n$-vertex graph already requires $\Omega(n)$ space.
+Muthukrishnan~\cite{mut05} suggests to study massive graphs in a {\em semi-external} model, that is, not the entire graph but the vertex set can be stored in memory.
+In that model, a graph is given by a stream of edges arriving in arbitrary order.
+A {\em semi-streaming} algorithm has memory $\Order(n \polylog n)$, and the graph vertices are usually known before processing the stream of edges.